Exporting a MySQL Database via phpMyAdmin

 Finding phpMyAdmin in your Control Panel

-Once you have created a database, you can access it via the web administration panel.
+Once a database is created, you can access it via the web administration panel.

 - Log in to cPanel.